 - Stuck on a Ski Lift: In one other memorable scene, Jean-Claude thinks the ski lift he's on has just stopped because of an accident (while it's actually closing time, and he was the last person to take the ski lift, and the ski lift operator didn't notice him) and tries to pass the time by whistling then singing.
 By the time he finally decides to jump off, night has fallen.

-- Tamer and Chaster: Compared to the first movie, the sequel is rather wholesome and rely a lot less on sexual humor, making it much more child-friendly.
+- Tamer and Chaster: Compared to the first movie, the sequel is rather wholesome and relies a lot less on sexual humor and nudity, making it much more child-friendly.

 - Workplace-Acquired Abilities: Jérôme is a doctor, so he can treat Nathalie when her arm is dislocated during the ski outing.

 - Call-Back: Jean-Claude's jetski breaks down and he is stuck in the middle of the sea.
 This is a reference to a similar situation in French Fried Vacation 2, where he is stuck on a skilift.
 Lampshaded by the character who says "Oh, No...
 Not Again!"

 - Character Aged with the Actor: 26 years have past since the last film, and the protagonists have all aged accordingly along with their actors.

 - Coming-Out Story: Benjamin, the son of Bernard and Nathalie, decides to tell the truth to his parents about his sexual preferences one day... in the middle of a dinner with their friends from the previous vacations.

 - Double Take: Jérôme does a big double-take upon seeing Giggi's new Gag Boobs.